This lesson will help you understand:

 MODALS in IELTS

-Very often in the Reading and Listening there are specific questions relating to the language of assumption/deduction.
+Very often in IELTS Reading and Listening Tests, there are specific questions relating to the language of assumption/deduction.

 This is because many of the texts are related to Academic Research.
 When you do research, you don’t always have all the evidence that you need to prove your theory.